 - 7 Select an import method. - Hold-Allows you to edit held jobs before printing.
-Imported jobs receive the status "Spooled". - Process and Hold-Processes jobs on import, but does not print them.
+Imported jobs receive the status "Spooled".
+You will need to take action on the job, such as selecting Print manually. - Process and Hold-Processes jobs on import, but does not print them.
 Imported jobs receive the status "Processed".
 You can start printing manually. - Print-Imports, processes, and prints jobs automatically.
 Imported jobs receive the status "Printed".
 If you need to edit jobs, you must cancel job processing first.